OSGeo/PROJ/docs/source/operations/projections/cc.rst

 Parameters
 ################################################################################

-.. note:: All parameters are optional for the Central Cylindricla projection.
+.. note:: All parameters are optional for the Central Cylindrical projection.

 .. include:: ../options/lon_0.rst